User Researcher Jobs in USA with Visa Sponsorship

 Which employers are most likely to sponsor user researchers on an H-1B?

-Large enterprise software companies, consumer technology firms, and consulting firms with dedicated UX research practices file the most H-1B LCAs for research roles.
+Large enterprise software companies, consumer technology firms, and consulting firms with dedicated UX research practices file the most H-1B visa LCAs for research roles.
 Universities and government contractors are worth targeting specifically because they're cap-exempt, meaning you can start any time of year without waiting for the October lottery.
 Browse Migrate Mate to find open user researcher roles filtered by employers with active sponsorship history.

 Can I qualify for an O-1A visa as a user researcher?